ReichertL/Menhir/README.md

 The database is based on an oblivious AVL Tree construction implemented on top of PathORAM.
 The AVL Tree relies on an ORAM which itself is not oblivious.

+Please cite the paper when using our code in your research.

 ## Server Platform: How to Setup an AMD SEV-SNP
 How to Setup an AMD SEV-SNP Server on AWS (Status: Spring 2024).